 I sat back, taking the last little present out of my bag.

 I need you to wear this.
 Emmeline is still nagging me and you're the only one anyone's afraid of.

 I laughed out loud again.
 How many times I've worn this necklace I don't care to count.
 The precious Black necklace all the Sirius-followers were enraptured with.
 It was perfectly stunning.
 The string was of onyx pearls and in the center was a small, but not too small amethyst stone.
 Purple, the color of royalty, had to be represented.
 The girls all know we're not really together.
 I don't think he's actually given it to any of his real girlfriends.
 At the beginning of time when Hestia dated Sirius, he came up with the idea of breaking it off with his girlfriends by giving me the necklace.
 Whenever they saw me wearing it, it was clear the relationship was over.
 I think it was supposed to be implied that he would rather be dating me than anyone else, a laugh every time.
 I'm a threat and everyone knows it.
 I could have any guy I wanted, but the problem was I didn't want any of them.
 I wanted Nick Weids; alas, he was a dick.
-Of course I dated just like anyone else, but I found more comfort in my friends.

 I put on the necklace and now I just had to wait for Emmeline to see me.

 Laying on Remus' bed with an ice pack on the side of my face was not the way I had wanted to spend this Thursday night.